EricYoung37/Java-Backend-Course/Short Questions/HW6.md

 ## Question 8
-> N+1 problem: REST APIs vs GraphQL
+> N+1 problem: REST APIs vs. GraphQL
 >
 > N+1 problem:
 > - A query is performed to get a list of records, and later many queries for each of those records.